ALDER BUCKTHORN Overview Information

 ALDER BUCKTHORN Side Effects & Safety

-Alder buckthorn is safe for most adults when used for less than 8 days.
-Using alder buckthorn for more than 8 days can be UNSAFE because it might cause low potassium; heart problems; muscle weakness; and blood problems, including blood in the urine.
+Alder buckthorn is POSSIBLY SAFE for most adults when taken by mouth for less than 8-10 days.
+Taking alder buckthorn by mouth for more than 8-10 days is POSSIBLY UNSAFE.
+It might cause low potassium; heart problems; stomach problems; muscle weakness; and blood problems, including blood in the urine.
 Some people get uncomfortable cramps from alder buckthorn.
 If you experience diarrhea or watery stools while using alder buckthorn, stop taking it.

 The fresh bark can cause severe vomiting.
 Make sure you are using a bark product that is at least one year old or has been heat processed.

-Children: Alder buckthorn is UNSAFE for children younger than 12 years of age.
+Children: Alder buckthorn is LIKELY UNSAFE when taken by mouth by children younger than 12 years of age.